 When a person has died because of the “wrongful act or neglect of another”, the Nevada legislature has specifically provided legal causes of action for the benefit of the heirs and personal representatives of the estate of the deceased.
 These heirs include the spouse and children of the deceased; and if the deceased had no spouse of children, then the parents of the deceased.
 Further, the personal representative of the deceased person’s estate may file a separate lawsuit.
 These lawsuits may be filed against the wrongdoer, the wrongdoer’s estate, any other responsible person, and any responsible employer of the wrongdoer.

-Wrongful death lawsuits are similar in purpose to personal injury lawsuit in that they provide for financial damages against people who have acted negligently.
+Wrongful death lawsuits are similar in purpose to personal injury lawsuits in that they provide for financial damages against people who have acted negligently.
 The difference is that in a personal injury lawsuit, the victim who suffered the harm has the authority to file a lawsuit for compensation to cover a variety of expenses, losses, and suffering.
 In a wrongful death suit, the victim of the negligent party has died, and the ability to file a lawsuit for compensation lies in the hands of the victim’s loved ones and his or her estate.

 What Damages are Recoverable?